-Around the time that the DiGiorgio campaign was concluding, Chavez decided to move forward with plans to develop a network of service centers for farm workers modeled after the service center in San Jose.
-He wanted the centers to provide medical clinics, coop auto repair shops and gasoline stations, credit unions, and health and welfare services.
-He enlisted union volunteer Leroy Chatfield to develop these plans.
-Chatfield raised funds and the union acquired 40 acres of land two miles west of Delano in the spring of 1966, dubbed "the Forty Acres".
+Around the time that the Di Giorgio campaign was concluding, Chavez decided to move forward with plans to develop a network of service centers for farm workers modeled after the CSO service center in San Jose.
+He wanted the centers to provide medical clinics, co-op auto repair shops and gasoline stations, credit unions, and health and welfare services.
+He enlisted union volunteer LeRoy Chatfield to develop these plans.
+Chatfield raised funds and the union acquired forty acres of land two miles west of Delano in the spring of 1966, dubbed "the Forty Acres."

 Although the Forty Acres land was barren and dusty in the summer heat, Chavez envisioned a model service center.
-By the beginning of 1968, Cesar's brother Richard had built a gasoline and vehicular repair station.
-Under Richard's supervision, and with a donation from the United Auto Workers, UFWOC volunteers completed construction of an administrative building the following September, and a health clinic shortly thereafter.
+By the beginning of 1968, Cesar's brother Richard had built a gasoline and auto repair station.
+Under Richard's supervision, and with a donation from the United Auto Workers, UFWOC volunteers completed construction of an administrative building the following September and a health clinic shortly thereafter.

-The final component of the Forty Acres, retirement housing for Filipino farm workers, was not completed until 1975.
+The final component of the Forty Acres, retirement housing for Filipino American farm workers, was completed in 1975.